We Counted More Than 500,000 Openings: Here’s Who’s Hiring for the Holidays

 Seasonal jobs can help you recoup costs related to gift giving or traveling, and they may even blossom into a full-time career.
 But the fact that many of them are, or can become, permanent extends stability into the new year.

 If you’re looking for seasonal work, this all translates to good news.
 To entice workers, many employers are offering $15 starting wages or higher, sign on bonuses, employee discounts and other interesting benefits.

 Here’s a look at who’s hiring for the holidays and how to apply.

-With more than 1.5 million employees, the second largest corporate workforce in the world, you know Amazon will be hiring many seasonal workers — and they definitely are in 2022.
-The company will hire 150,000 workers in full-time, seasonal and part-time roles.
+With nearly 1.5 million employees, the second largest corporate workforce in the world, you know Amazon will be hiring many seasonal workers — and they definitely are in 2023.

 Apply: Put in an application on Amazon’s careers page.

 Target: 100,000 Seasonal Jobs, With Many Staying on Full-Time

 The retail giant plans to hire 100,000 workers to prepare for this holiday season, with in-store and distribution center roles available.

 In-store seasonal roles include front of store attendant, fulfillment expert, general merchandising expert, food and beverage expert, and style consultants.
 They are also hiring for roles in warehouse operations.
 Starting wages range between $15 to $24 per hour.